 Ark’s relationship with the Secretary of State is set out in the Master Funding Agreement.
 There are also supplemental funding agreements for each individual school in the network, including Ark Priory.

 Every school in the Ark network is the legal responsibility of the Ark Schools Board.
 This board focuses on statutory duties and delegates most day-to-day responsibilities to each school’s individual Local Governing Body (LGB).
-This means that, unlike in most non-academy governing bodies, Ark Priory Academy's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.
+This means that Ark Priory's governors are able to concentrate on the things that really matter – educational strategy, school outcomes and aspiration.

 Our Local Governing Body

 Ark Priory's LGB is made up as follows:

 Six to 10 members appointed by Ark to include the Chair - usually people with a local connection or interest who are committed to supporting educational opportunity in the area.

 - Ark Priory Academy's Principal